NEWAGE-Labs/nal.docs/docs/QSM.md

 * Recognition of technical competence for standardized methods, non-routine methods, and laboratory-developed methods we perform
 * Inspection and product certification capabilities and/or services we provide
 * Total quality for our administrative and technical systems
-* Audits by clients, regulatory authorities and accreditation bodies
+* Audits by clients, regulatory authorities, and accreditation bodies
 * Meeting the requirements of ISO/IEC 17025:2017, AOAC International Guidelines for Laboratories Performing Microbiological and Chemical Analysis of Food and Pharmaceuticals – Revision March 2010, and NELAC: 2009 and ISO 9001
 * Client satisfaction